Audio Recording Engineers

 Earnings

-The median annual income for sound engineering technicians was approximately $43,660 in May 2018, according to the U.S. Department of Labor.
-At the low end of the scale, about 10 percent of these workers made less than $23,900.
-The highest paid 10 percent made $84,250 or more.
-Audio engineers in the motion picture and video industries often earn higher salaries than those in the music industry....
+The median annual income for sound engineering technicians was approximately $59,430 in May 2023, according to the U.S. Department of Labor.
+At the low end of the scale, about 10 percent of these workers made less than $36,160.
+The highest paid 10 percent made $132,940 or more.
+Fifty percent of sound engineering technicians earned between $45,820 and $94,550.

 Work Environment

-Recording studios can be comfortable places to work.
+Recording studios are often comfortable places to work.
 They are usually air-conditioned because of the sensitivity of the equipment.
 They may be loud or cramped, however, especially during recording sessions where many people are working in a small space.
-The work is not particularly demanding physically (except when recording engineers must move equipment), but there may be related stress depend...
+The work is not particularly demanding physically (except when recording engineers must move equipment), but there may be related stress dep...

 Outlook

-Employment of sound engineering technicians is expected to grow faster than the average of other professions through 2028, according to the U.S. Department of Labor.
-New computer technology (hardware and software) is rapidly changing the way many recording engineers perform their jobs, making the entire audio recording process easier.
-These technological advancements will negatively affect job ...
+Employment of broadcast, sound, and video technicians is expected to grow about as fast as the average of other professions through 2032, according to the U.S. Department of Labor.
+New hardware and software is rapidly changing the way many recording engineers perform their jobs, making the entire audio recording process easier.
+These technological advancements will negatively affect job prospec...